ThomasHambach/NcalcJS/README.md

 ## Contributors

+Special thanks to:
-Special thanks to https://github.com/Thaina for creating the basis of this package's ANTLR4 grammar file.
+* [Thaina](https://github.com/Thaina) for creating the basis of this package's ANTLR4 grammar file.
 Original C# version available at: https://github.com/Thaina/NCalc2/blob/master/grammer/NCalc.g
+* [robmarti12](https://github.com/robmarti12) for implementing the static `Compile` as in original NCalc.

 ## Related projects